-The Midwest Krawlers are a family-oriented club for Off-road enthusiasts.
+The Midwest Krawlers is a family-oriented club for Off-road enthusiasts.
 We are a nonprofit organization for the purpose of social, recreational, and educational activities designed to encourage the enjoyment of Off-road vehicles while protecting and preserving our natural resources.
-The Midwest Krawlers are committed to safe, responsible four-wheeling and adherence to the principals of tread lightly!
+The Club is committed to safe, responsible four-wheeling and adherence to the principles of tread lightly!

-The fiscal club year starts Feb 1st and ends Jan 31st.
-Any dues received after the October Club meeting will count for the next year.
-No refunds or pro-rated returns.
-Any members who have not renewed their membership by the 15th of January will be dropped from the Active Club roster.
+The club’s fiscal year begins on January 1 and runs through December 31.
+Any dues received after the October Club Meeting will count towards the following fiscal year.
+No refunds or pro-rated returns will be offered for any reason.
+Any member/s who have not renewed their membership by January 15 will be removed from the Active Club roster.

 A Committee will be formed by the Board of Directors, as needed, to review any bylaw changes or amendments and will consist of 10 active members in good standing.
 Each Board of Directors member will choose one member to serve on the bylaw committee.
 A foreman will be selected by the committee at the onset of said committee.

 The foreman of the committee will present a final draft of bylaw amendments to the Board Of Directors to be posted to the club website.
 Notice of a Bylaws change vote shall be communicated to the members by the Board Admin, as well as posted to the club bylaws webpage a minimum of 14 days prior to the general membership meeting where the vote is to be held.

 Any committee formed for the purpose of bylaw amendments will address not more than 3 changes within.
 Any changes addressed within the same session are independent of one another and require a separate vote.
 Amendments will not be packaged in such a way as to require a single vote for all changes, when brought before the membership to vote.